sstchur/web.dev/src/site/content/en/blog/eventing-deepdive/index.md

 );
 ```

-When a user clicks on element `#C`, an event, which originates at the `window`, is dispatched.
+When a user clicks on element `#C`, an event, originating at the `window`, is dispatched.
 This
 event will then propagate through its descendants as follows:

 `window` => `document` => `<html>` => `<body>` => and so on, until it reaches the target.